Voomkin/SmartPantry/manual/testing.md

- 1. TESTING On the “Sign in to your account” screen, click “Sign Up”
+ 1. On the “Sign in to your account” screen, click “Sign Up”
 - This will open a screen with “Create a new account” at the top, with four text fields.
  2. Fill in the:
 - “Username” field with a valid email address